Highpoint2000/webserver-logger/README.md

 ## History:

+### Version 1.6b (only works from webserver version 1.2.6!)

+- Improved scrolling behavior (thanks to AmateurAudioDude!)

 ### Version 1.6a (only works from version 1.2.6 - older versions must take the plugin version 1.3f or 1.3i !!!)